egc112/OpenWRT-egc-add-on/openvpn-watchdog/readme.md

 name: openvpn-watchdog.sh
 version: 0.2, 24-july-2024, by egc
-    purpose: OpenVPN watchdog with fail-over, by pinging every x seconds through the OpenVPN interface, the OpenVPN tunnel is monitored, in case of failure of the OpenVPN tunnel the next tunnel is automatically started When the last tunnel has failed, the script will start again with the first tunnel.
+purpose: OpenVPN watchdog with fail-over, by pinging every x seconds through the OpenVPN interface, the OpenVPN tunnel is monitored, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;in case of failure of the OpenVPN tunnel the next tunnel is automatically started
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When the last tunnel has failed, the script will start again with the first tunnel.
-             So in case you have only one tunnel this is just a watchdog which restarts the one tunnel you have script type: shell script
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So in case you have only one tunnel this is just a watchdog which restarts the one tunnel you have script type: shell script

 Before installing the script setup your OpenVPN tunnels you want to use for this fail over group to use each to use its own tunX where X is a unique number, start with 11
 Set in the OpenVPN config of each tunnel you want to use: "dev tunX" instead of "dev tun" Make  an interface with the same name as the OpenVPN instance, protocol unmanaged and device (custom): "tunX", corresponding with each OpenVPN instance
 Add this interface to the WAN firewall zone or to your own created VPN Client firewall zone Important notice: not all VPN providers support pinging through the tunnel e.g. vpnumlimited/keepsolid, so test that first!

   installation:
   1. Copy openvpn-watchdog.sh from `https://raw.githubusercontent.com/egc112/OpenWRT-egc-add-on/main/openvpn-watchdog/openvpn-watchdog.sh` to `/usr/share`